 Grief by Maggie Kildee

-If you’ve ever been accused of being an uppity woman or have known the charm of uppity women, then you’re going to love Maggie Kildee.
+If you’ve ever been accused of being an uppity woman, you will love the work of Maggie Kildee.
 Her resume includes jobs as mother, teacher and politician; jobs that require talent, perseverance and a sincere desire to do one’s best while working to leave the world a little better than she found it.
 Maggie’s civic involvement includes 16 years as a County Supervisor, Ventura County Arts Council Board, President’s Advisory Council at CSUCI, Boys & Girls Club of Camarillo and Museum of Ventura County.
-She proudly boasts that her studio is at Studio Channel Islands Art Center and that she is a Founding Member of that organization.
-Maggie now devotes her time to sculpting, typically focussing on women.
-Whether that woman happens to be an Amazon warrior or a nurturing mother, Maggie’s instincts lead her to create powerful, often quietly emotional works.
+She proudly boasts that she was a Founding Member of Studio Channel Islands.
+Kildee’s sculptors were typically focussed on women.
+Whether that woman happens to be an Amazon warrior or a nurturing mother, Maggie’s instincts led her to create powerful, often quietly emotional works.
 She comments: “There is a great deal of satisfaction in shaping these women and their feelings.
 It is the tactile process, the feeling of the clay being molded in my hands that excites me.”
-Maggie’s journey from teacher to politician to artist is an inspirational story!
+Kildee’s journey from teacher to politician to artist is an inspirational story!

 Maggie’s documentation was sponsored by Jim & Meg Easton.
 The AfterGlow was hosted by Karen Hoffberg.
 The FOTM archive has extensive information about this artist.